bglamadrid/bglamadrid.github.io/README.md

 # Getting started

 - `npm run build` will build the production-ready static site on `/dist` directory
-- `npm run develop` will directly serve it on port 80 on a volatile dev server
+- `npm run dev` will initiate the webpack-dev-server on port 80
 - `npm run watch` will build the site automatically whenever a change is made (but will not embed a webserver)

 # To-Do